ghosert/VimProject/note.md

 - [ ] production-uwsgi.ini and production-logging.ini are duplicated for most content. after that, search "production.ini" and "development.ini" in git repo to make sure they have been renamed to something like "production-uwsgi.ini"
 - [ ] There is a visible bar showing in preview area in chrome and edge, need to remove it.
 - [ ] check if celery keeps adding queues by running "sudo rabbitmqctl list_queues"
-- [ ] <font color="yellow">Upgrade new softwares based on docs on my local Ubuntu 20.04 and make sure https://locahost/ is able to start and reduce the deploy.py in my git repo for productproject</font>
+- [ ] Upgrade new softwares based on docs on my local Ubuntu 20.04 and make sure https://locahost/ is able to start and reduce the deploy.py in my git repo for productproject
-- [ ] <font color="yellow">Feature enhancement to detect bad note realtime and block too many registered users from the same ip to post too many notes</font>
+- [ ] Feature enhancement to detect bad note realtime and block too many registered users from the same ip to post too many notes
-- [ ] <font color="yellow">window.applicationCache has been deprecated and zybuluo.com is showing js error due to this.</font>
+- [ ] window.applicationCache has been deprecated and zybuluo.com is showing js error due to this.
-- [ ] <font color="yellow">clear up password auto-fill when publishing note</font>
+- [ ] clear up password auto-fill when publishing note
-- [ ] <font color="yellow">Send emails to all the customer ask them to come back.</font>
+- [ ] Send emails to all the customer ask them to come back.
 - [ ] Move Cmd Guide to about menu?
 Or refine about menu?
 - [ ] add Cmd Markdown formulate to official link (https://ericp.cn/cmd), ask permission from the original author.
 - [ ] How to show cmd desktop client and its version in google analytics?
 - [ ] Upgrade python2 to python3 and other libs like SQLAlchemy and Pyramid.
 - [ ] When updating the version of NW.js make sure it works in offline mode, this issue is reported here: https://github.com/nwjs/nw.js/issues/3361
 - [ ] buy baidu keywords and spread zybuluo anywhere
+- [ ] update appcache by making mdeditor js/css changes to update ssl validation date, read details in SETUP.markdown

 ### Read books